scramjetorg/transform-hub/docs/read-more/how-to-write-a-sequence.md

 ```
 ### Typescript
 If you typed your sequence using appropriate "App" type (ReadableApp, WritableApp, TransformApp), then the `this` context should be already typed.
-Alternatively, you can use [AppContext](https://hub.scramjet.org/docs/types/AppContext#interface-appcontextappconfigtype-state) to maunally type the `this` context of your sequence.
+Alternatively, you can use [AppContext](https://hub.scramjet.org/docs/types/AppContext#interface-appcontextappconfigtype-state) to do it maunally.
 ```ts
 export default function(this: AppContext) { ... }
 ```